jvllmr/fastapi-deferred-init/README.md

 ## The Solution

 This library provides a modified APIRoute that defers the calculation of values to the first actual attribute access.
-This also applies to the top-level router, which means that the route is only fully initialized when an API Endpoint is accessed the first time.
-Utilities for quickly monkey-patching an existing FastAPI application are also provided.
+A router which uses the route as a default is also provided.